A Local Structural Basis to Resolve Amorphous Ices

-Figure~\ref{fig:explanation} illustrates our framework that combines interpretable structural descriptors with probabilistic classification to identify local collective variables that distinguish amorphous phases.
+Figure 1 in the main text illustrates our framework that combines interpretable structural descriptors with probabilistic classification to identify local collective variables that distinguish amorphous phases.
 First, each molecule's local environment is represented using atom-centered symmetry functions (ACSFs) and bond-orientational order (BOO) parameters, which together provide a comprehensive, symmetry-invariant characterization of local structure (Step 1).
 Second, a two-stage feature selection procedure uses mutual information (MI) to rank descriptors by discriminative power and removes redundant descriptors through correlation analysis (Step 2).
 Third, class-conditional probability distributions of the selected descriptors are then modeled, enabling transparent probabilistic classification (Step 3).
-Finally, the joint probability for each class is used for molecule-by-molecule phase assignment and explicit detection of out-of-distribution configurations (Step 4).
-This approach automatically identifies which structural descriptors best distinguish phases without requiring \textit{a priori} knowledge of the relevant order parameters, providing both high classification accuracy and physical interpretability.
+Finally, the joint probability for each class is used for molecule-by-molecule state assignment and explicit detection of out-of-distribution configurations, i.e., molecular environments that cannot be classified as LDA-like or HDA-like (Step 4).
+This approach automatically identifies which structural descriptors best distinguish the amorphous ices without requiring \textit{a priori} knowledge of the relevant order parameters, providing both high classification accuracy and physical interpretability.
 The following sections detail each step of this procedure.